ananayaarya258-prog/-Windows-Registry-Forensics-Analysis/README.md

 Why It Matters in Investigation:
 This artifact records the last directories accessed by applications through the Open or Save dialog boxes.
 It helps investigators identify which programs were used and the locations from which files were accessed, even if the files themselves have been deleted.

-🔍 Artifact 12: Windows Explorer Typed Paths
+🔍 Artifact: Windows Explorer Typed Paths

 Registry Path: